woleet/woleet-cli/README.md

       --dryRun               print information about files to sign without signing -e, --exitOnError          exit with an error code if anything goes wrong -h, --help                 help for sign
-  -i, --include string       Only files taht match that regex will be signed -p, --private              create non discoverable proofs
+  -i, --include string       Only files that match that regex will be signed -p, --private              create non discoverable proofs
       --prune                delete receipts that are not along the original file, with --strict it checks the hash of the original file and deletes the receipt if they do not match or if the pubkey has changed